One of the major annoyances to befall most fish keepers at some point or another is a major buildup of algae in their home aquariums.

 Some of the ingredients found in plant fertilizers can be harmful to Amano shrimp, so it’s best to avoid keeping them in heavily planted tanks unless you’re willing to commit to frequent, aggressive water changes (of at least 30 to 50 percent at a time).

-They’re happy to eat any algae other than blue-green and green spot algae and happily forage for leftover food and any other morsels that sink down into the substrate.
+They’re happy to eat any algae other than blue-green and green spot varieties, and happily forage for leftover food and any other morsels that sink down into the substrate.
 However, you may need to supplement their diets with foods such as shrimp pellets and algae wafers.

 And that concludes our roundup of 12 of the best algae eaters to keep in home aquariums.
+Have we missed any obvious candidates?
+Please do let u know in the comments below.

 Happy fish keeping!